lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 columns outline the reciprocal compression/decompression behavior for each action.

 Compression is done in the rule order and compressed values are sent in that order in the compressed message.
-The receiver must be able to find the size of each compressed field which can be given by the rule or may be sent with the compressed header.
+The receiver is assumed to know the size of each compressed field which can be given by the rule or may be sent with the compressed header.

 If the field is identified as being variable, then its size must be sent first using the following coding: